diku-dk/alpacc/README.md

 # Alpacc <sup><sub><sup><sub>(Array Language Parallelism-Accelerated Compiler Compiler)</sup></sub></sup></sub>
 Alpacc is a parallel LL parser generator which creates parsers written in [Futhark](https://futhark-lang.org/).
 These parsers uses the LLP grammmar class [1] together with a parallel lexer generator [2].

 The parsing is done using the entry point `parse`.
-This function takes a UTF-8 encoded array of `u8` values and returns an empty array if the string could not be parse.
+This function takes a UTF-8 encoded array of `u8` values and returns some if it could parse the input otherwise none.
 If the string could be parsed then an nonempty array with a tree will be returned.
 The tree will be a preorder traversal of the syntax tree where each node either is a production or a terminal.
 If the node is a terminal then it will also have value which gives the span of that token in the input string.
 Each node will have a index to the parent node.

 ## Defining parsers
 Either a terminal or a nonterminal can be defined on each line which ends in a semicolon.